 For the minimum Panorama version that is supported with 2.2 Preferred, see Prisma Access and Panorama Version Compatibility in the Palo Alto Networks Compatibility Matrix.

 Panorama 10.1 is only supported for 2.2 Preferred and the 2.1 Preferred and 2.1 Innovation plugin versions listed in the Minimum Required Panorama Software Versions section in the Palo Alto Networks Compatibility Matrix.

 Any other future, unreleased PAN-OS releases will not be supported for use with Prisma Access until further notice.

-Prisma Access supports any GlobalProtect version that is not End-of-Life (EoL), including 5.1, 5.2, and 5.3 (5.3 is a Linux-only release).
+Prisma Access supports any GlobalProtect version that is not End-of-Life (EoL), including 5.1, 5.2, 5.3, 6.0, and 6.1.
 A minimum GlobalProtect version of 5.2.6 (5.2.8 recommended) is required to use Autonomous Digital Experience Management (Autonomous DEM) and a minimum of GlobalProtect 5.2.5 is required for GlobalProtect App Log Collection for Troubleshooting.

 New Features—Cloud Services Plugin 2.2 Preferred

 The following table describes the new features that will be available with Prisma Access 2.2 Preferred.